- 29 Oct 2018

 It is a notifiable disease.

-In light of the spread of African swine fever in parts of Eastern and Central Europe during 2017, we worked on a joint government and industry campaign reminding all pig keepers that they must not feed kitchen scraps or catering waste to their pigs, including videos aimed at commercial pig keepers and pet pig owners.
+In light of the spread of African swine fever in parts of Asia and its presence in parts of Eastern and Central Europe, we have worked together on a joint government and industry campaign reminding all pig keepers that they must not feed kitchen scraps or catering waste to their pigs including videos aimed at commercial pig keepers and pet pig owners.

 The main clinical signs are: